 It helps to know the individuals that your customers are shopping for.
 Are they buying presents for their mothers or spouses?
 Are they celebrating with their friends, sisters, or daughters?
 The answers to these questions will help you craft your messaging and audience targeting correctly.

-To give you more insights into Mother’s Day trends, in 2020, eight out of 10 consumers celebrated the holiday, depsite the pandemic.
-Last year, the National Retail Federation forecasted average Mother’s Day spending to reach $204, and we’ll likely see similar trends in 2021, especially as the world opens back up.
+To give you more insights into Mother’s Day trends, the National Retail Federation (NRF) found that eight out of 10 consumers celebrated the holiday, despite the pandemic.
+Last year, the National Retail Federation indicated that average Mother’s Day spending to reach $228, and we’ll likely see similar trends in 20212, especially as the world continues to open back up.

 Do you see the same trends in your business?
 Pay attention to your shopper data to find out.